Epidemiology of malnutrition: South Asia

 According to the Global Hunger Index, South Asia (also known as the Indian subcontinent) has the highest child malnutrition rate of world's regions.
 India, a largely vegetarian country and second largest country in the world by population, contributes most number in malnutrition in the region.
 The 2006 report mentioned that "the low status of women in South Asian countries and their lack of nutritional knowledge are important determinants of high prevalence of underweight children in the region" and was concerned that South Asia has "inadequate feeding and caring practices for young children".

 30% children of India are underweight, one of the highest rates in the world and nearly double the rate of Sub-Saharan Africa.

 Research on overcoming persistent under-nutrition published by the Institute of Development Studies, argues that the co-existence of India as an 'economic powerhouse' and home to one-third of the world's under-nourished children reflects a failure of the governance of nutrition: "A poor capacity to deliver the right services at the right time to the right populations, an inability to respond to citizens' needs and weak accountability are all features of weak nutrition governance."
 The research suggests that to make under-nutrition history in India the governance of nutrition needs to be strengthened and new research needs to focus on the politics and governance of nutrition.
 At the current rate of progress the MDG1 target for nutrition will only be reached in 2042 with severe consequences for human wellbeing and economic growth.
+However, some researchers in India have provided alternative pathways to combat malnutrition.